UK Industrial Strategy

 Industrial Strategy Sector Mapping Guide

-The Industrial Strategy Sector Mapping Guide provides a detailed framework for defining and measuring the 8 high-value sectors using our RTIC-driven approach.
-Here’s what you’ll find inside:
+The Industrial Strategy Sector Mapping Guide V3 provides the most detailed, real-time framework yet for defining and measuring the UK’s eight high-value sectors.

 This updated version builds on feedback from government, industry, and academia to improve and refine sector definitions and taxonomies.
 Here are the key updates: